bikal3/geog313-final-project/README.md

-# Assessing the climate factors and vegetation conditions influencing wildfires in California
+# Assessing climate factors and vegetation conditions influencing the wildfires in California

 This guide will walk you through running a Docker container using the provided Dockerfile, setting up the Conda environment, and executing these file Jupyter notebook.

-## Prerequisites
+## Pre-requisites

 Ensure that you have the following installed on your machine: